microsoft/ELL/docs/tutorials/Importing-models/index.md

 curl --location -o categories.txt https://raw.githubusercontent.com/pjreddie/darknet/master/data/imagenet.shortnames.list
 ```

+Note that this categories file is different from the one used by the CNTK model above.

 ## Using the model

-Once the model is in the ELL format, it no longer matters whether it came from CNTK or Darknet, and the only difference is the categories file.
-To test the model from Python, follow the steps in [Getting started with image classification on the Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/), but replace the model suggested in that tutorial with the model you just imported.
-Alternatively, to test the model from C++, follow the steps in [Getting started with image classification on the Raspberry Pi in C++](/ELL/tutorials/Getting-started-with-image-classification-in-cpp/).
+Once the model is in the ELL format, it no longer matters whether it came from CNTK or Darknet.
+To invoke the model from Python, follow the steps in [Getting started with image classification on the Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/), but replace the model suggested in that tutorial with the model you just imported.
+Alternatively, to invoke the model from C++, follow the steps in [Getting started with image classification on the Raspberry Pi in C++](/ELL/tutorials/Getting-started-with-image-classification-in-cpp/).

 ## Troubleshooting